 About Squaw Valley

-Wanderlust California takes place in Olympic Valley, a small village just north of Lake Tahoe in California.
+Wanderlust Squaw Valley takes place in Olympic Valley, a small village just north of Lake Tahoe in California.
 Olympic Valley is better known as Squaw Valley because it is the home of the world-famous ski resort, Squaw Valley.

 Squaw Valley is one of the largest and most high-concept ski areas in the United States and was the site of the 1960 Winter Olympics.
 It boasts highly advanced chairlifts, a cable car and the only Funitel in the United States.
 The resort attracts 600,000 skiers a year.
 Its usual run for skiing is from mid-November to late May.
 The resort operates year-round, offering various activities in both winter and summer, including an ice skating rink, a swimming lagoon and spa, fine dining, hiking, horseback riding, golf, and tennis.